vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/flowchart.md

 A external link can be added to a node with the `:>` operator.

-The `st` node is linked to `http://www.google.com` and will open a new tab because `[blank]` is at the end of the URL.
+The `st` node is linked with `http://www.google.com` and will open a new tab because `[blank]` is at the end of the URL.

-The `e` node is linked to `http://www.yahoo.com` and will cause the page to navigate to that page instead of opening a new tab.
+The `e` node is linked with `http://www.yahoo.com` and will cause the page to navigate to that page instead of opening a new tab.

 ```md
 st=>start: Start:>http://www.google.com[blank]